-The reported data for the study (i.) performed with the substance did not include results for the appropriate 5 strains, that is in TA98/TA100/TA1535/TA1537 or TA97a or TA97/the required fifth strain, S. typhimurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101).
-All the studies (ii.,iii.,v.,vi. and vii.) are performed in only two and same strains (S. thyphimurium TA 98 and 100).
-Only the study iv. performed with analogue dodecyldimethylamine / CAS 112-18-5 is an adequate study performed with all the strains requested by the testing guideline
+Neither the reported data for the study (v.) performed with the substance, nor the studies i. -iv. and vi.-vii. performed with analogue substances, included results for the appropriate 5 strains, that is in TA98/TA100/TA1535/TA1537 or TA97a or TA97/the required fifth strain, S. typhimurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101).
+All these studies are performed in only two and same strains (S. thyphimurium TA 98 and 100).
+Only the study iii. performed with analogue dodecyldimethylamine / CAS 112-18-5 is an adequate study performed with all the strains requested by the testing guideline.

-2) Invalid read- across adaptation
+2) Invalid read-across adaptation

-The studies (ii) to (vii.) are performed with analogues substances.
+The studies (ii) to (vii.) are perfomed with analogues substances.
 However, as explained in the Appendix on Reasons common to several requests, the read-across within the DMA category was rejected.

-In your comments on the draft decision, you state that the in vitro gene mutation study in bacteria with C18-DMA is already performed and that C18-DMA is not mutagenic.
-You also mention that you will provide this information in an updated of your registration dossier.
-However, the information in your comments is not sufficient for ECHA to make an assessment, because you did not provide the robust study summary of the study.
+In your comments, you inform that the in vitro gene mutation study in bacteria with C16 DMA was recently finished and showed negative results.
+Nevertheless, currently this information in your comments is not sufficient for ECHA to make an assessment, because you did not provide the robust study summary of the study.
 Please note that this decision does not take into account updates of the registration dossiers after the date on which you were notified of the draft decision according to Article 50(1) of REACH (see section 5.4. of ECHA's Practical Guide "How to act in Dossier Evaluation")."